-Now that summer is winding down and the kids are heading back to school it’s time to get back into meal planning mode.
-During the busy work week running out and grabbing something for lunch or having the kids buy a school lunch may seem like the easiest thing to do.
+Now that summer is winding down and the kids are heading back to school, it’s time to get back into meal planning mode.
+During the busy work week, running out and grabbing something for lunch or having the kids buy a school lunch, may seem like the easiest thing to do.
 That may be true, but making this decision doesn’t give the body the fuel that it needs to last throughout the remainder of the day.
 The 3 p.m. crash that we have all experienced will be inevitable.
 It’s time to change that!
-This guide will give help you build sustainable lunches that will keep you fueled until dinner.
-Also included are 5 sustainable lunches for a week with all of the recipes from Chef Ryan Lopez, personal chef to NBA star Kevin Durant and tips to build your own lunches from our Wellness Coach.
-As Chef Ryan always says, “Food is your fuel!”
+This guide will help you build sustainable lunches that will keep you fueled until dinner.
+Also included are 5 sustainable lunch recipes by Chef Ryan Lopez, personal chef to NBA star Kevin Durant, as well as tips to build your own lunches from our Wellness Coach.
+As Chef Ryan says, “food is your fuel!”

 Always think of what your meals should consist of when planning.
-Think of the Harvard Healthy Eating Plate for all your meals.
+Keep the Harvard Healthy Eating Plate in mind for all your meals.
 To build your lunchbox, you want to start with a great container.
-Choose glass bento box, aluminum containers or mason jars.
+Choose a glass bento box, aluminum containers or mason jars.
 They are easy to use and are good for environment.

-Wholesome foods that will keep your energy up throughout the day should be always be part of your diet.
-Choose proteins that are raised sustainably, such as chicken and eggs that are pasture raised, grass fed beef and sustainably raised seafood.
-Asking the butcher or fishmonger where your protein is from will always provide you with the information you need.
-Having the Monterrey Bay Aquarium® Seafood Watch® app on your phone is the best way to make sure seafood you are purchasing is raised or caught sustainably ensuring the best purchase for you, your family and our planet.
+Wholesome foods that will keep your energy up throughout the day should always be part of your diet.
+Choose proteins that are raised sustainably, such as chicken and eggs that are pasture-raised, grass-fed beef and sustainably raised seafood.
+Asking the butcher or fishmonger where your protein comes from will always provide you with the information you need.
+Having the Monterrey Bay Aquarium® Seafood Watch® app on your phone is the best way to make sure seafood you are purchasing is raised or caught sustainably, ensuring the best purchase for you, your family and our planet.

-We put together a weeks worth of delicious recipes including some favorites Chef Ryan makes for Kevin Durant to get you started.
+We put together one week’s worth of delicious recipes including some favorites Chef Ryan makes for Kevin Durant to get you started.